starlox/clockwork-plugins/DurableWeapons/README.md

 Purpose
 ----

 Adds durability to all weapon items that can be found when a scan is ran on startup.
-Durability will decrease every time a weapon is used, provided that the weapon fires bullets (this can cound for melee weapons too as most melee weapons still fire bullets.)
+Durability will decrease every time a weapon is used, provided that the weapon fires bullets (this can count for melee weapons too as most melee weapons still fire bullets.)
 As a weapon loses its durability, it will do less damage and have increased spread.

 Use
 ----